fullfacing/keycloak4s/README.md

 val resourceAccess: List[UUID] = payload.extractAsListOf[UUID]("allowed_ids")
 ```

-By default the parametric extractors use the internal [json4s](http://json4s.org/) serialization `Formats`, but they allow for passing a custom `Formats` if required.
+By default the parametric extractors use the internal [json4s](http://json4s.org/) serialization `Formats`, but they will pass through a custom Formats either implicitly (if implicitly in scope) or when passed through explicitly.

 Alongside the generic extractors are additional extractors for commonly required values, such as `extractScopes`, `extractEmail`, etc.